grafana/agent/docs/user/_index.md

 To use _Host Filtering mode_, you set a `host_filter` flag on a specific instance inside the Agent's configuration file.
-When you set this flag, the instance only scrapes metrics from targets that are running on the same machine as the instance itself.
+When you set this flag, the instance only scrapes metrics from targets that are running on the same machine.
 This is extremely useful for migrating to sharded Prometheus instances in a Kubernetes cluster, where the Agent can be deployed as a DaemonSet and distribute memory requirements across multiple nodes.

-Note that _Host Filtering_ mode and sharding your instances means that if an Agent's metrics are being sent to an alerting system, alerts for that Agent may not be able to be generated if the entire node has problems.
+Note that _Host Filtering_ mode and sharding your instances means that if an Agent's metrics are being sent to an alerting system, alerts for that Agent might not be able to be generated if the entire node has problems.
 This changes the semantics of failure detection, and alerts would have to be configured to catch agents not reporting in.

-For more information on the host filtering mode, see the [operation guide]({{< relref "./operation-guide#host-filtering-beta" >}}).
+For more information on the host filtering mode, refer to the [operation guide]({{< relref "./operation-guide#host-filtering" >}}).

 ### Scraping Service
 _Scraping Service Mode_
 clusters a subset of agents.
 It acts as a go-between for the drop-in mode (which does no automatic sharding) and `host_filter` mode (which forces sharding by node).
-The Scraping Service Mode clusters a set of agents with a set of shared configs and distributes the scrape load automatically between them.
-For more information on Scraping Service, see ({{< relref "./scraping-service" >}}).
+The Scraping Service Mode clusters a set of agents with a set of shared configurations and distributes the scrape load automatically between them.
+For more information on Scraping Service, see [Scraping Service]({{< relref "./scraping-service" >}}).

 ## Logs